lzhenry666/graphdijkstra/README.md

 [demo]: https://lincolntechopensource.github.io/graph-dijkstra/demo

-Developed for use in our [Lincoln Employee Locator][lincoln-gps] application.
+Developed for use in our [Office Employee Locator][oel] application.

 **Version:** 1.1.0